 Referee blows call over turban; official orders soccer game replayed

-A referee blew the call when he stopped a 13-year-old Indian boy from competing in a weekend soccer match in New Jersey because he was wearing a turban, and officials Tuesday ordered the game replayed.
+A 13-year-old Indian boy prohibited from playing in a soccer match in New Jersey because he was wearing a turban will get to rejoin his teammates when the game is replayed.

 ``To my knowledge, there is nothing to be worn on the head whatsoever,″ Scarmato told The Star-Ledger of Newark in Tuesday’s editions. ``The only exception that I know of is the goalkeeper.″

-Scarmato did not return a telephone message left at his Jamesburg home Tuesday.
+He did not return telephone messages left at his Jamesburg home Tuesday.

-Earl Fielder, president of the Mid-New Jersey Youth Association, ordered the game replayed out of fairness to Raj and his team, which lost 2-0 and missed the playoffs with a 3-3-2 record.
+Earl Fielder, president of the Mid-New Jersey Youth Association, on Tuesday ordered the game replayed out of fairness to Raj and his team.
 No date has been set.

 Raj said he was happy with the decision.
 His mother was attending for the first time on Mother’s Day with family friends, and the referee’s decision was especially hurtful, he said.

-``I was humiliated, insulted,″ Raj said. ``I couldn’t play just because I’m a certain religion, and that’s wrong.
-No other ref had any problems or objections.
-No coach, no player.″
+``I was humiliated, insulted,″ Raj said. ``I couldn’t play just because I’m a certain religion and that’s wrong.
+No other ref had any problems or objections.″

 Tony Cullin, the state’s youth referee administrator, agreed some officials get ``overzealous″ about liability concerns when it comes to what players can wear.